peterennis/ae-lfs-dw/README.md

-# Docker Based Linux From Scratch
+# Docker Linux From Scratch

 This is a docker image that makes building Linux From Scratch easy.